Common myths about mediation

 Q: Isn’t mediation for people who have a weak case?

-A: The potential for success is high and those who believe they have a strong case can use the process to convince the other parties.
+A: The potential for success is high.
 Mediation provides an opportunity for cases to be looked at in detail and considered with greater care than usual.
-Misunderstandings are often resolved face to face that otherwise would involve protracted correspondence.
-Compromise is less important that creative and imaginative solutions that may not have been considered previously, and the opportunity to rebuild trust and re-establish a working relationship.
-A genuine offer to mediate can also protect the parties in relation to legal costs.
+Face to face meetings provide the opportunity to clarify positions and understand other points of view; to explore creative and imaginative solutions that may not have been considered previously.
+It gives parties the opportunity to rebuild trust and re-establish a working relationship.

 Q: Why go to mediation? – we have already tried negotiating and there is no point in further discussion.

 A: The key component of mediation is the introduction of an independent neutral third party to facilitate the discussion, which has usually not been tried.
 A mediator who is completely detached from the problem, its emotions and pressures, can manage the process is an impartial way and focus on options for mutual gain, enabling results which were not

 achievable outside the mediation.
 The process also provides an opportunity to rebuild trust and establish good working relationships.